willhnguyen/Udacity-Robotics-Software-Engineer/lesson04_mapping_slam/project_map_my_world/README.md

-# Project 3: Where Am I
+# Project 4: Map My World

-In this project, I modified an existing project to use the Adaptive Monte Carlo Localization (AMCL) package to localize my robot.
-Modifications were made to the world in order to generate proper maps that AMCL could use.
-Screenshots of a few of my runs are provided in the screenshots folder.
+In this project, I modified my localization project to use the RTAB-Map pacakge to create a map as the robot navigates through its environment (house2.world).
+A screenshot of the robot's final map is provided as `graph.png`.

 ## How to Run
 First, build the workspace and source the development environment.